 "We tried to create a large gesture in the building, combining city life and a study environment," said Laursen.

-"In this way, the building hosts not just library functions, but also accommodates lectures, theatre, classical concerts, and will broadcast the Nordic World Ski Championships in 2015."
+"In this way, the building hosts not just library functions, but can potentially accommodate events such as lectures, theatre, classical concerts, and the broadcast of the Nordic World Ski Championships in 2015."

 Adept also created a plaza around the building to bring some of the library's functions outside, including spaces for study and group work, and cafe seating.